Recommended books on white papers (and everything else)

 An excellent book that deftly sums up the best practices for a host of different types of B2B content.

-This includes a whole chapter of solid advice on writing white papers.
+This includes a chapter with some of the most solid advice on writing white papers you will ever find.

 Content Rules by Ann Handley & C.C.
 Chapman